-The courses of this semester package take place at Cphbusiness Nørrebro (Blaagaardsgade 23B, 2200 Copenhagen N) during the autumn semester 2020.
+The courses of this semester package take place at Cphbusiness Nørrebro (Blaagaardsgade 23B, 2200 Copenhagen N) during the spring semester 2022.

 The second semester of the Top-Up Bachelor in International Hospitality Management is equivalent to the sixth semester of a classic Bachelor programme.